 A new Partners for Water Programme for the period 2022 - 2027 (PVW - IVWW) has been set up.
 PVW-IVWW aims to foster water safety and security in a delta, delta city or river basin abroad.
 PVW-IVWW is implemented by the Netherlands Enterprise Agency on behalf of the Dutch Ministries of Infrastructure and Water Management, Foreign Affairs, Economic Affairs and Climate and Agriculture, Nature and Food Quality.

 In 2050, a large part of the world's population will live in densely populated urban deltas.
 These areas will be faced with a growing demand for water for household use, food production, energy transition and industrial use.
 At the same time, the flood risks in delta regions are high due to sea level rise and subsidence, amongst others.
-Climate change, urbanisation and population growth require new, sustainable solutions to secure water safety and water security worldwide.
+Climate change, urbanisation and population growth, drought and biodiversity loss require new, sustainable solutions to secure water safety and water security worldwide.

 The Partners for Water programme is one of the implementation instruments to realise the Netherlands International Water Ambition (NIWA) of the Dutch government – read more in Dutch.
 This ambition brings together the broad water sector – government, knowledge institutes, NGOs and private sector – to support the Sustainable Development Goals (SDGs) by 2030, especially the goals related to water.

 The NIWA has a dual role: to strengthen water security and water safety in the world of humans, flora and fauna while at the same time facilitating the Netherlands’ contribution and maximising the Netherlands’ potential for profit.